Annual performance scorecard for 2021–2022 (year 4)

 The Essential Services Commission (ESC) regulates the Victorian water sector, monitoring and requiring us to report on our performance against measures for each customer outcome.

 The ESC also monitors customer perceptions of all Victorian water corporations through quarterly surveys with the results shared on their website.
-In the August 2020 to April 2021 results, Barwon Water was rated first for overall satisfaction and reputation, and second in the Victorian water sector for value for money and trust.
+In the 12-month rolling results between July 2021 to June 2022 (PDF 664 KB), Barwon Water was rated first for value and second for overall satisfaction and reputation, and third in the Victorian water sector for trust.

 Summary of results